-Once a food business has made application for registration to the Shire on the form provided they will be assessed and unless an 'exempt food business' they will receive a Certificate of Registration which will contain conditions of approval.
+Once a food business has provided 'notification" to the Shire on the form provided they will be assessed and unless an 'exempt food business' they will receive a Certificate of Registration which will contain conditions of approval.
 Fees are required to be paid annually but only one certificate will be issued unless details change.